 Top 10 Jobs for Women Over 50

-While you should find a job that fits your interests and needs, there are certain professions that are ideal for women over 50.
-Some of these jobs are ideal because they are flexible, while others are simply popular among women of this age group.
+While it's best to take a job that fits your interests and needs, certain professions are especially ideal for women over 50.
+Some of these jobs make sense because they offer flexible schedules, while others are popular among women of this age group because they're low-stress or offer the ability to work from home.

 1. Administrative Services Manager